 Redevelopment Areas should not just be viewed as detriments to the Town, but as opportunities for localized development that could contribute to the overall community well-being and functioning.
-The individual sites, numbered as they were on the 1998 Plan except for Redevelopment Area 6, are shown in this Plan on Figures 11 (Future Town Land Use) and 12 (Future Town Growth Area and Greenbelt).
+The individual sites are numbered as they were on the 1998 Plan and figure 11 of this Plan, Future Town Growth Area and Greenbelt.
 Because of the potential for these parcels to have either negative or positive affects on the Town, the following issues and recommendations are made:

-1. Redevelopment Area 1 located on the east side of Banjo Lane, north of Railroad Avenue and south of Turpin Lane, is the site of the former Agway store and several other parcels.
+1. Redevelopment Area 1, located on the east side of Banjo Lane, north of Railroad Avenue and south of Turpin Lane, is the site of the former Agway store and several other parcels.
 This is a Redevelopment Area that is close to the CBD and could have a significant impact on that area.
 The parcels fronting on Banjo Lane contain a collection of single story commercial and industrial buildings, currently occupied with a variety of small businesses.
 The appearance of several parcels could be improved by the removal of trash and trailers.
 This Redevelopment Area provides locations for businesses that serve the Town in a place that is contiguous to the CBD.
 Redevelopment could take the form of site clean-up and aesthetic upgrades or could entail complete redevelopment, possibly by consolidating parcels for a unified redevelopment.